 What is to be done?

-I don’t have a structural solution; all I can do is try to construct my own bubble of services I have selected for myself.
+I don’t have a structural solution; all I can do on an individual basis is try to construct and maintain my own bubble of services I have selected for myself.
 I have no illusion that DuckDuckGo will ever take a meaningful share of search from Google, let alone overtake it.
 For one thing, the system underpinning DuckDuckGo’s results is actually Bing, and Microsoft is only able to present itself as the nice guy in this story because of its failure to do exactly what Google has done.
 If Bill Gates had had his way, we would all be using Internet Explorer, Hotmail, and MSN, instead of Chrome, Gmail, and Google — and I doubt we users would be any better off.

 All I can do in the meantime is cheer on any antitrust or anti-monopoly regulatory effort, whether in the US or the EU.
 I find the carping about the tactical specifics and likely outcomes of any one particular action annoying, because a lot of the point is to do something, just to rein in these behemoths a tiny bit.
 Even if a particular remedy is not going to solve the entire problem immediately, it may at least force one more compliance check on whatever these companies were going to do next, and delay the inevitable just a bit.
 The Lilliputians were able to immobilise Gulliver by tying him down with hundreds of individually tiny ropes which they presumably already had lying around, rather than trying to construct one gigantic rope in the hope of getting it right first time and having it ready before the big G woke up and squashed them all.